rubyforgood/human-essentials/docs/user_guide/bank/pm_partner_statuses.md

 However, many banks get the information from their Partners in other ways.
 Some, for instance, will fill in the information themselves while on a call with the Partner.

 ## Awaiting review
 Once a Partner has been invited, they will use the "Edit my Profile" function in their view of the system to provide the information.
-After saving the screen, they can "submit for approval" - which changes the status to "Awaiting review.
+They can save their progress, and then "submit for approval" - which changes the status to "Awaiting review.
 This partner will now appear on your dashboard, in the "Partner Approvals" section.
 The Partner will not be able to make Requests until they are approved.

-[TODO:  Provide a shot of the partner's view]
+[TODO:  Provide a shot of the partner's view (waiting until final review *or* we have the partner profile rework in)]

 ## Approved
 Approved Partners can make Requests.
 Note:  There is no system-required information for Partner approval -- you can approve them as soon as they are invited.